digilive24/digi_player/README.md

 # digi_player
-Digital Signage Player Free for Trail
+Digital Signage Player Free for Trial

 Download apk from repo and install in any Android device with version > 7.
-Then Connect to system using - https://cms.digitallive24.com username : florin pass : 1234
+Then Connect to system using - https://cms.digitallive24.com username : demo@dl24.com
+pass : 123456

 Follow instruction from help menu once login to follow setup.